ohscar/rmalloc/doc/paper/conclusion.rst

 * Use bits of pointer to memory block, if size is limited.
 In practice, a special-purpose allocator such as Jeff will likely work with less than the full 32 bits.
 (For example, limiting to max 1 GB heap gives two extra bits for flags.)
 * Weak locking
+* Introduce a mature generation for blocks that have been locked for *n* compactions.
+This would require application co-operation in updating any references to the block.

 Implementation Optimizations
 --------------------------------------------